 My all-time favorite gift is the secretary that my dad made for me when I was only around 3 years old.
 I still use it today, 53 years later!
 One of the games I played was with my secretary and toy phone.
 Once my dad was sick and stayed home from work that day (which was very rare).
 I heard him call in sick so I went to my phone and did the same: "Hello Boss, I am sick so won't be in to work today.
 Good-bye."
-He was not happy with it because he measured the desk top part wrong and it doesn't come up quite as far as it should when it's closed.
+He was not happy with the secretary because he measured the desk top part wrong and it doesn't come up quite as far as it should when it's closed.
 I still love it!
 Later, after the foster kids came to live with us, he even put a lock on it for me although I usually didn't bother locking it.
+I don't even know where the key is now.

 Among many things dad made for us kids was a jeep, which I mention in my book.
 It was really, really great!
 Four kids could sit in it at once.
 My dad, being the ever cautious, safety first kind of guy did not put any motor on it.
 Thus, it was self-propelled by pushing it along.
 We had a blast with it, even though we just used it in our own yard.
 Here's a very short video clip of it and my brother playing with our dog so you can see for yourself: